 GeneralAire® MAC, AD, HEPA and TERSus Air Cleaners are of the best in the industry.
 Hospitals use HEPA filters because they utilize the highest-efficiency filter with carbon to remove virtually all contaminants and particulates from indoor air (dust, pet dander, bacteria, mold spores, gasses, odors and more).
 TERSus air cleaners combine the efficiency of HEPA (eliminating particulates) with UV air purification (eliminates mold, bacteria, viruses and other bioaerosols).
-GeneralAire® also offers MAC and AC Series air cleaners and commercial air cleaners.
-Many air cleaners allow you to purchase replacement filters of varying efficiencies to best suit your needs.
-Today’s whole house air cleaners overall substantially improve the quality of the air you breath in your home.
+GeneralAire® MAC and AC Series air cleaners are standard with MERV 11 filters.
+Today’s whole house air cleaners, overall, substantially improve the quality of the air you breath in your home.
 Visit www.generalfilters.com to learn about GeneralAire® air cleaner options.
 Call toll free 866-476-5101 if you have questions.

 Normally air is cleaned by an HVAC-installed air cleaner while the HVAC system is on (actively heating or cooling the house) because it moves air through the air cleaner filtration system.
 The air is not being actively cleaned when the HVAC system is off because air is no longer being moved by the HVAC system through the air cleaner.

 In "event-based" air cleaning, you can control your air cleaner to clean the air in your home even if the HVAC system is not heating or cooling.
 How do you do this?
 By simply turning the blower fan in your HVAC system on when the heating and cooling function is off.
 This keeps air flowing through your air cleaner at all times, whether heating, cooling or simply running the blower fan.